Welcome to the third installment of the annual Year-End Awards here at The Hockey Writers.

 Our version of the Norris Trophy, this award is given to the defenseman who had the most outstanding season, focusing on all aspects of the position.

-WINNER: P.K.
-Subban of the Montreal Canadiens (receiving 10 of the 27 first-place votes and appearing on 21 of 27 ballots)
+WINNER: Duncan Keith of the Chicago Blackhawks (receiving 10 of 29 first-place votes and appearing on 18 of 29 ballots)

 MOST OUTSTANDING DEFENSIVE DEFENSEMAN

 In a bit of a divergence, stemming from a bit of a perception that the Norris Trophy focuses more on a defender’s scoring prowess than their ability to stop the other team’s best players.
 So here we have a category that celebrates the shutdown defender, awarding this to the defenseman who had the most outstanding season, focusing primarily on the defensive aspects of the position.

 WINNER: Marc-Eduoard Vlasic of the San Jose Sharks (receiving 6 of 28 first-place votes and appearing on 10 of 28 ballots)